Early and Forced marriage

 Your right to choose who you marry and when you get married is protected by Australian law.

 - The Freedom Partnership offers confidential advice, accommodation, case management and peer support for individuals at risk of or who are experiencing early and forced marriage.
-For more information view our brochure HERE.
+For more information view our Forced Marriage Services Brochure.

-If you are in immediate danger of being married or being taken overseas for marriage contact the Australian Federal Police:
+If you are in immediate danger of being married or being taken overseas for marriage contact the Australian Federal Police on 131 AFP.

 If you are a professional working with individuals at risk of/who are experiencing early and forced marriage you may have mandatory reporting obligations, contact your state child protection agency to discuss.